-Design Studies views design as a poetic and pragmatic means of shaping the conditions for pursuing social justice, environmental sustainability, and general well-being and pleasure.
-The minor situates design at the intersection of the humanities and
+Design studies views design as a poetic and pragmatic means of shaping the conditions for pursuing social justice, environmental sustainability, and general well-being and pleasure.
+This minor situates design at the intersection of the humanities and

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
-Students seeking to pursue alternative coursework to fulfill the minor should consult
+Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.